stefanfriese/handbook/doc/cicd/handbook.md

 The VSM is the full end-to-end view across deployment pipelines (from commits to production)

+Deployment Pipeline Design and The Theory Of Constraints: https://www.continuousdeliveryconsulting.com/blog/deployment-pipeline-design-and-the-theory-of-constraints/

 ## CI/CD Toolchain
 ### Version Control